jarvischung/godaddy-ip-ddns/readme.md

 # GoDaddy DDNS Public IP updater

-Update the IP address of your A record of your *GoDaddy* domain every 5 minutes.
+Update the IP address of one or more of your records of one or more *GoDaddy* domain(s) every 5 minutes.

 It uses bash and curl to communicate with the GoDaddy API, and is based on [Alpine](https://hub.docker.com/_/alpine/).
 The image is **10MB** and requires **6MB** of RAM.